andredesousa/angular-jest-playwright/README.md

 ## Build

-Run `npm run build` to build the project.
+Use `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Further help